The 5 Best Burger Recipes You’ll Want to Make ASAP

 This recipe takes full advantage of lamb’s unique flavors and pairs them with even more goodness.
 Cucumbers make it crunchy, red onion makes it a little zippy, and arugula adds a delicately bitter note.
-If you avoid dairy, skip the cheese, but make sure you have plenty of the tapenade mayo, a super-simple 2-ingredient condiment made with olive tapenade and good-quality mayo.
+If you avoid dairy, skip the cheese, but make sure you have plenty of tapenade mayo, a super-simple 2-ingredient condiment made with olive tapenade and good-quality mayo.

-5. Salmon Burgers from Well Plated by Erin
+5. Salmon Burgers

-These burgers aren’t your traditional salmon burgers and therein lies there secret.
+These burgers aren’t your traditional salmon burgers and therein lies their secret.
 Made with diced salmon (instead of canned salmon), they use Greek yogurt to bind them, lemon juice for brightness, and plenty of herbs.
 Top them with even more Greek yogurt and fresh herbs, and serve on a bun or over a simple salad of arugula, lemon juice, and olive oil.

 Good food brings people together.
 So do good emails.